 Disclaimers

-Cup measurements refer to the standard American cup, which is 240 milliliters.
-Most of my recipes are low-carb (or keto) and gluten-free, but some are not.
-Please verify that a recipe fits your needs before using it.
+Most recipes are low-carb and gluten-free, but some are not.
 Recommended and linked products are not guaranteed to be gluten-free.
-Nutrition info is approximate, and the carb count excludes non-nutritive sweeteners.
-Nutrition info may contain errors, so please verify it independently.
-Recipes may contain errors, so please use your common sense when following them.
-Please read these Terms of Use carefully before using any of my recipes.
+Nutrition info is approximate.
+Please verify it independently.
+The carb count excludes non-nutritive sweeteners.
+Please read these Terms of Use before using any of my recipes.

-Kate
+Kate says

 At last, a way that I can eat Konjac noodles.
 In the past, I found them inedible, but these were actually, dare I say it… Nice and enjoyable!!!
 Never thought I’d say that.
 So thank you!

-Vered DeLeeuw
+Vered DeLeeuw says

 Yay!
 I'm so glad you enjoyed these noodles, Kate!
 Thanks for leaving a comment.

-Marianna
+Marianna says

 I have never enjoyed eating shirataki noodles before trying your recipe.
 Thank you for teaching me how to turn these noodles to a great tasting Asian noodle!!
 The recipe is wonderful!
 I can enjoy eating sesame noodles once again.

-Vered DeLeeuw
+Vered DeLeeuw says

 I'm so glad you enjoyed this recipe, Marianna!
 Being able to enjoy old favorites is priceless.